-I know whoever have bank account might have come across these two words while writing cheque or interacting with the bank.
+I know whoever have bank account might have came across these two words while writing cheque or interacting with the bank.
 But do you know the difference between these two and how and at what time one must opt for these two facilities of writing cheque?

 Before proceeding further, first let us understand the parties involved in cheque transactions.
 There are mainly three parties involved in cheque transactions and are as below.

 2) Drawee-Drawee is a party upon whom the cheque is written.
 The drawee is your bank.
 So drawer is giving instruction to drawee to pay an amount mentioned on the checque to the person named or to the bearer of the checque.
-When your bank follows the instruction and pay the cash to the person whose name mentioned on cheque or to bearer of cheque then it is called as “cheque is honored”.
+When your bank follows the instruction and pay the cash to the person whose name mentioned on cheque or to the bearer of cheque then it is called as “cheque is honored”.
 If payment not done, then it is called “cheque dishonored”.

 3) Payee-He is a person to whom the payment will be made.
 His name will be mentioned on cheque, so he is an authorized person to receive cash.
-So if drawer himself need to withdraw cash from his account using cheque then he need to write as SELF in payable field of cheque.
+So if drawer himself need to withdraw cash from his account using cheque then he need to write as SELF in the payable field of the cheque.
 In such case drawer himself becomes payee.

 What is Crossed Cheque?

 From above image, you notice how to change the normal cheque leaf into crossed cheque.
 Once you cross the cheque and mention the payee name (in above example, it is my name) then I can only encash this cheque by depositing to my Bank Account.
-However, do remember that in crossed cheque payee is free to make further endorsement.
+However, do remember that in crossed cheque payee is free to make a further endorsement.
 For example, in the above example payee name is mine.
 Instead of cashing it to my bank account I can further endorse the cheque to anyone, for example to Mr. Satish by writing and signing on back of cheque leaf.
 Further Mr.Satish either can encash this cheque or he can endorse to someone, for example to Mr.Rohan by writing and signing on back of cheque leaf.